Gaza Emergency Appeal

 The ongoing blockade, spiralling unemployment and recent violent escalations have pushed Gaza to the brink.
 The UN predicted that Gaza could become unliveable by 2020.
 Over half of Gazans do not have enough food to eat and three-quarters rely on humanitarian help to survive.
 Fishermen and farmers face restricted access to land and sea, making it hard to make a living.

 A third of essential medicines are out of stock and a staggering 97% of water is undrinkable.
 Gaza's hospitals are already under severe pressure due to shortages and a lack of medical supplies, but the recent attacks are now placing a high burden on the hospitals to cope with their current patients and the expected influx of casualties.
 The Palestinian Ministry of Health has called on the United Nations and aid agencies to offer urgent and immediate support.

-Help us to save lives in Gaza this Ramadan
+Help save a life in Gaza

 Human Appeal’s work in Gaza and the West Bank

 Last year, your donations helped a total of 300,000 people in Gaza.
 We provided anaesthetic drugs to at least 10,000 people, and around 20,000 people now have access to our optic centre, which provides check-ups for students and orphans.